SANTA CLARA WILL PLAY NO. 11 STANFORD AT NOON ON SUNDAY - MAY 13

 PALO ALTO, Calif. – In its first ever NCAA Tournament appearance, the No. 39 Santa Clara University men's tennis squad downed No. 19 Texas 4-1.
 The Broncos' victory was highlighted by two doubles wins and freshman Ilya Osintsev's two-set victory that ended the bout.
-The Broncos witomorrow at Noon tomorrow at Stanford University against the winner of today's second match between Stanford and Sacramento State.
+The Broncos will play tomorrow at Noon at Stanford University against the winner of today's second match between Stanford and Sacramento State.

 Photo to the right: Ilya Osintsev is carried off the court after winning the clinching point.

 In the doubles portion, Santa Clara tallied two wins to secure the point.
 After Texas tabbed a win in the No. 3 doubles spot Santa Clara surged back.
 Backed by the large Santa Clara fan base, which made the trip to Palo Alto, the Broncos' No. 1 doubles tandem had the crowd behind them.
 John Lamble and Osintsev defeated Chris Camillone and David Holiner 8-6.